YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Some patients feel confused because their result looks acceptable in photos but still feels thin in normal life.
 This can happen when density is low, hair caliber is fine, the scalp has high contrast, or the graft distribution was not planned well.

-That is why I often explain that a good hair transplant result is not only a result that looks attractive in one image.
+A good hair transplant result is not only a result that looks attractive in one image.
 It should look natural while moving, under different lights, and as the patient continues to age.

 The hairline is especially vulnerable to photo tricks.
 A slightly forward head position, a shadow, or a combed forward style can make a hairline look stronger than it is.